ferreiratiago/es8/README.md

 When building a `generator` we are able to control when a function execution should pause and recover.

-Next we will build a `generator` that will allows us some asynchronous development.
+Next we will build a `generator` that will allows us to do some asynchronous development.

 ```js
 var getRandomWithGenerator = (generator, error) => {